WPManageNinja/paymattic-docs/docs/customer-profile/how-to-view-customer-profile-in-wordpress.md

 category: "Customer Profile"
 ---

+# How to View Customer Profile in WordPress with Paymattic?

 [Paymattic](https://paymattic.com/)'s Customers section provides comprehensive insights into your customer profiles, including subscriptions, spending, permissions, and engagement data.
 This guide explains how to access and use these features.

 ## Access Customer Profiles